Pet Businesses

 Is a dog walking business profitable?

-Do I need a license for a dog walking business?
+Do I need a license or insurance for a dog walking business?

 How long does it take to start a dog walking business?